konros/dnd/New player guide.md

 <h1 id="campaign-2---player-guide">Campaign 2 - Player Guide</h1>
 <blockquote>
 <p>“Why do I live here?
-Why live in the most regimented, law-abiding,<br>
-oppressive city this side of Bloodsworn Vale?
-Answer’s simple, mate.<br>
-With the Sable Company flapping around in the clouds, Hellknights<br>
-stomping around on the streets, and the Korvosan Guard caught between<br>
-them, no one knows who’s got jurisdiction over what.
-You just gotta<br>
-know when to hide and know when to bribe.
-Now, you wanna buy this<br>
-magic dagger or not?”<br>
+Why live in the most regimented, law-abiding,  oppressive city this side of Bloodsworn Vale?
+Answer’s simple, mate.
+With the Sable Company flapping around in the clouds, Hellknights stomping around on the streets, and the Korvosan Guard caught between them, no one knows who’s got jurisdiction over what.
+You just gotta know when to hide and know when to bribe.
+Now, you wanna buy this magic dagger or not?”<br>
 —<strong>Corb “Birdtongue” Meever</strong>, Cerulean Society Fence</p>
 </blockquote>
 <h2 id="campaign-summary">Campaign Summary</h2>